japila-books/spark-sql-internals/docs/spark-sql-SessionCatalog.md

 `alterTempViewDefinition` returns `true` when an update could be executed and finished successfully.

-NOTE: `alterTempViewDefinition` is used exclusively when `AlterViewAsCommand` logical command is <<spark-sql-LogicalPlan-AlterViewAsCommand.adoc#run, executed>>.
+NOTE: `alterTempViewDefinition` is used exclusively when `AlterViewAsCommand` logical command is <<spark-sql-LogicalPlan-AlterViewAsCommand.md#run, executed>>.

 === [[createTempView]] Creating (Registering) Or Replacing Local Temporary View -- `createTempView` Method